devoption/devoption/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the DevOption Platform!
+The contribution guide can be found in the [contributing guide](CONTRIBUTING.md).

 ## Security Vulnerabilities